onfido/onfido-android-sdk/README.md

 * `onfidoPrimaryButtonColorPressed`: Defines the background color of the primary action buttons when pressed

 * `onfidoPrimaryButtonTextColor`: Defines the color of the text inside the primary action buttons

+* `onfidoSecondaryButtonTextColor`: Defines the color of the text inside and border color of secondary action buttons

 **Widgets**